TheBIMsider/BYF/README.md

 - **Open source contributors** for best practices
 - **Web development community** for modern standards
 - **Beta testers** for real-world feedback
+- **AI development tools** for enabling rapid iteration and systematic debugging

 ## ⭐ **Star This Repo**